open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

             });

-The entire "involved" version of the Javascript looks like the below:
+The entire Javascript looks like the below code:

     The mylogic2.js file:
          easyrtc.setStreamAcceptor( function(callerEasyrtcid, stream) {